 I was given a bag of apples by a dear friend and I really wanted to make something fun in the crock-pot.
 We have made quite a few different slow cooker apple recipes but we have not done Crock-Pot Baked Apples yet.

-Now normally baked apples are made with a whole apple that has been cored and stuffed with spices, butter and usually pecans or walnuts.
+Now normally baked apples are made with a whole apple that has been cored and stuffed with spices, butter and usually pecans, walnuts and oats.
 But these baked apples are different because I decided to slice the apples and spice then up with classic apple pie type spices, cinnamon and nutmeg.
 To add a little bit of sweetness a touch of white sugar and brown sugar and then to round out the flavor just a little bit of butter.

 These delicious apples are WONDERFUL served hot right out of the crock-pot as a side dish (think served with pork chops or chicken) but if you want you can also serve them with a scoop of ice cream and have them as a dessert.